Self-Guided Walking Holidays 2026

 Path Walkthrough

-Overview map of Hadrian's Wall Path Walking holiday route
+Map of Hadrian’s Wall Path route from Wallsend to Bowness-on-Solway

 Choose Your Walk